TobiasWallner/Fiber/README.md

 - **Portable**: Just provide a `time()` function and run `.spin()` in your main loop.
 Fully platform-agnostic, does not depend on any MCU architectures.
 - **Customizeable**: Allows you to overwrite/redirect critical functions like `embed::memcpy()` or default output character streams `embed::cout()`.
 So you can hook in your own functions that use your on chips DMA controler or USART peripherals.

+> "At the crossroads of optimization and correctness, remember: optimization saves runtime — but correctness saves debug time.
+Choose which time you truly want to optimize."

 ## 🧩 Integration